Skip to main content

 danger

-Appending "Client" or "Server" to the end of an addon file's name will make it only run in that context.
+Adding Client or Server an Addon file's name will make it only run in that context.
 This will make the other context unaware of the command!

 Creating a Custom Command